-- 1. Learn to use the commands compute\concrete, morpho\analyse, morpho\quiz. - 2.
-Try out some smart paradigms in the resource library files Paradigms for some languages you know (or don't know yet).
-Use the command cc for this. - 3.
-Write a morphology implementation for some word class and some paradigms in your target language.
-Start with feature design and finish with a smart paradigm. - 4.
-Bootstrap a GF lexicon (abstract + concrete) of 100 words in your target language. - 5.
-(Recreational GF hacking.)
+1. Learn to use the commands compute_concrete, morpho_analyse, morpho_quiz.

+2. Try out some smart paradigms in the resource library files Paradigms for some languages you know (or don't know yet).
+Use the command cc for this.

+3. Write a morphology implementation for some word class and some paradigms in your target language.
+Start with feature design and finish with a smart paradigm.

+4. Bootstrap a GF lexicon (abstract + concrete) of 100 words in your target language.

+5. (Recreational GF hacking.)
 Write an operation similar to verbTable for printing nice inflection tables in HTML.

-Lecture 3 Building up a linguistic syntax
+3 Basics of a Linguistic Syntax Implementation